sonicle-webtop/Z-Push/README.md

+# WebTop Backends for Z-Push ActiveSync synchronization
+WebTop Z-Push backends for ActiveSync synchronization of calendars, contacts, tasks and email.

+Customizable configs are under backend/webtop\* directories.

 # Z-Push
 Z-Push is an open-source application to synchronize ActiveSync compatible devices such as mobile phones, tablets and Outlook 2013 and above.
 With a history of almost 10 years of successful synchronization with multiple backends Z-Push is the leading open source push synchronization.